-The stellar mass densities of the four simulations are consistent to $\leq 0.1$ dex at z = 0.1.
+The stellar mass densities of the four simulations are consistent to $\lesssim 0.1\,\mathrm{dex}$ at z=0.1.
 The FBconst simulation, however, forms stars too rapidly at early epochs.
-The stellar mass density inferred from observations at $z \sim 1$ is in place in this simulation prior to z = 2, whilst the evolution at intermediate redshifts ( $1 \leq z \leq 3$ ) is, by necessity, then too weak.
+The stellar mass density inferred from observations at $z\sim 1$ is in place in this simulation prior to z=2, whilst the evolution at intermediate redshifts $(1\lesssim z\lesssim 3)$ is, by necessity, then too weak.
 The models that allow the star formation feedback efficiency to vary as a function of the local environment track the observed build up of stellar mass more accurately, since they typically inject more energy (per unit stellar mass formed) into star-forming regions in low-mass galaxies (which dominate at high redshift), than is the case for FBconst.
-However, the FB $\sigma$ and FBZ models remain inconsistent with the observational measurements at z > 1, and only the Ref model broadly reproduces these out to $z \sim 2$ .
+However, the FB σ and FBZ models remain inconsistent with the observational measurements at z>1, and only the Ref model broadly reproduces these out to $z\sim 2$.

-4.1.4 SSFRs
+4.1.4 Specific star formation rates

 The markedly different evolution of the comoving stellar mass density in the calibrated simulations is indicative of similar differences between the models in terms of the star formation rates of star-forming galaxies at z = 0.1.
-The relation between the SSFR $(\dot{M}/M)$ and stellar mass at z = 0.1 is adopted as the diagnostic with which to compare the models; the evolution of the SSFR of Ref is explored by Furlong et al. (2015).
-Fig. 6 shows the median SSFR of star-forming galaxies, as a function of stellar mass, at z = 0.1 for the four calibrated simulations.
-As per Fig. 2, the median curve is drawn with a dashed linestyle when sampled by fewer than 10 galaxies per bin.
-The diagonal dotted line indicates the SSFR corresponding to 10 star-forming gas particles at a gas density of $n{\rm H} = 0.1$ cm-3; at SSFRs below this limit, sampling limitations are
+The relation between the SSFR $(\dot{M}{\star}/M{\star})$ and stellar mass at z=0.1 is adopted as the diagnostic with which to compare the models; the evolution of the SSFR of Ref is explored by Furlong et al. (2014).
+Figure 6 shows the median SSFR of star-forming galaxies, as a function of stellar mass, at z = 0.1 for the four calibrated simulations.
+As per Figure 2, the median curve is drawn with a dashed linestyle when sampled by fewer than 10 galaxies per bin.
+The diagonal dotted line indicates the SSFR corresponding to 10 star-forming gas particles at a gas density of $n{\rm H}=0.1\,{\rm cm}^{-3}$; at SSFRs below this limit, sampling limitations are significant and median curves are drawn with a dotted linestyle.
+In the regime between the limits of sufficient resolution and adequate galaxy sampling, the 1σ scatter about the median is shown for Ref as a blue shaded region.
+The horizontal dashed line denotes the threshold SSFR of 10^{-2} Gyr^{-1} , that was adopted to separate star-forming from passive galaxies.
+Data points represent SSFR measurements of star-forming galaxies inferred from SDSS-Stripe 82 data (Gilbank et al. 2010, squares) and the GAMA survey (Bauer et al. 2013, circles).